singh-man/books/crackingTheCoding/02_linkedLists.md

 58  }
 ```

-This algorithm takes O(A  +  B) time, where A and Bare the lengths of the two linked lists.
+This algorithm takes O(A  +  B) time, where A and B are the lengths of the two linked lists.
 It takes O(1) additional space.

 **2.8   Loop Detection:** Given a circular linked list, implement an algorithm that returns the node at the beginning of the loop.